PaloAltoNetworks/Splunk-Docs/troubleshoot.md

 1. Use the correct log format.
 For Firewall or Panorama logs, use the default syslog format.
 For Traps logs use CEF format.
 2. For UDP logs, try adding `no_appending_timestamp = true` to your `inputs.conf`.
-3. If you're using a Heavy Forwarder, ensure the Palo Alto Networks Add-on is isntalled on the Heavy Forwarder, and configure the `inputs.conf` there.
+3. Ensure the Palo Alto Networks Add-on is installed on all Indexers and Heavy Forwarders, and configure the `inputs.conf` on the node receiving the logs.
 4. If you're using syslog-ng or another syslog collector with a Splunk Heavy or Universal Forwarder, then syslog-ng can add a prefix to the logs which interferes with parsing.
 Follow the directions at [Syslog-ng and Universal Forwarder](/universal-forwarder.md) to configure syslog-ng to omit this prefix.

 ### No WildFire Data